SpeedOfLint/Unity-AnimationCurve-Blend/README.md

 ```

 🖼️ Visual Example
-Below is an example of two curves being blended together based on a 20% blend percentage.
+Below is an example of two curves being blended together based on a `20% blend percentage`.
 The result is a seamless transition from one curve to another:

 ![Example](https://github.com/user-attachments/assets/c4f216d4-0a0b-4921-8183-0ab5dbe12b43)